 Hershey Park- #1 Thing to Do in Hershey, PA

 Ah, Hershey Park.
 This park is a dream for both chocolate lovers and thrill seekers alike.
+The park is catching up with the mega parks like Disney World and Disneyland.
 It has rides for children and adults of all ages, various shops, and a multitude of places to eat.
 Near the entrance you can measure your children on height charts that are categorized by candy, ranging from a Hershey’s Miniature to a Jolly Rancher.
 Hershey Park has many traditional smaller rides, such as the Scrambler, Tea Cups, Tilt-a-Whirl, and a Ferris wheel.

 If coasters are more your thing, then you can check out any of the fourteen coasters that the park has to offer.
 For a thrilling ride, wooden coasters such as Wildcat℠, Comet℠, or Lightning Racer® will jostle you around.
 An absolute must do is the Sky rush®.
 This coaster takes you 200 feet in the air and drops you down the hill at an exhilarating 75 mph, and then proceeds to take you for one wild ride!